EnakshiC/the-amazing-bomber-man/README.md

   - "Test Enemy" is a map to test and see the movement of different enemies
     - There is a line with destructible walls in front of the player on the bottom row.
 Here are all upgrades waiting for the player.
 Especially the first three are ExtraTime PowerUps to extend the games time.
   - "Test Extra Speed" is a map to test the ExtraSpeed PowerUp
+- - "Load map from file..."
+- Opens a native file selector
+- Search and select a .properties file
+- On opening, the map is created and a game started immediately
-- Bottom arrow keys  iterate over different enemy settings
+- Middle arrow keys:  iterate over different enemy settings
   - More about the different enemies below
   - "RANDOM ENEMY" places a random enemy (of our 4) in the map each time a game is started
   - The other four settings will insert only this enemy on every enemy marked field in the game
+- Bottom arrow keys: iterate over different fog of war settings
-- "Load map from file..."
+  - No Fog: map fully visible
-  - Opens a native file selector
-  - Search and select a .properties file
-  - On opening, the map is created and a game started immediately
+  - Easy Fog: fog with a radius around the player of r=5
+  - Medium Fog: fog with a radius around the player of r=3
+  - Hard Fog: fog with a radius around the player of r=1
+  - Extreme Fog: fog with a radius around the player of r=0

 **Important: If a game is running, all settings are disables until the game is ended.** The game can end by either the game mechanics (win/loose) or by pressing Esc (to go to menu) and pressing the "End Game" button.